|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 My husband grew up on BEC, a.k.a.
 Bacon Egg and Cheese Sandwiches.
 They are a staple in New York and are sold at every corner deli.
-But much like corner delis, BEC are harder to find in other states.
-This has always confounded me, because they are SO good and I feel like every breakfast place should have them to go!
+But much like corner delis, BECs are harder to find in other states.
+This has always confounded us because they are SO good and every breakfast place should have them to go.
 There's nothing better in the morning than a warm, toasty, cheesy bacon egg and cheese sandwich.
 It has all the greatest food groups in one beautiful little breakfast package.

-If you want to make these super from scratch, try making homemade English muffins!
+If you want to make these super from scratch, try making homemade English muffins.
 Although totally unnecessary, they are super easy to make and are unbelievably tasty.
 However, it's not super realistic to make them all the time.
 They do freeze very well and can be defrosted and toasted in no time!
-You can also substitute a ciabatta roll, or hard roll for the English muffin.
+You can also substitute a ciabatta roll, hard roll, or crescent roll for the English muffin.

 - 2 eggs (large)